 Definition and Classification

-- Alopecia Areata (patchy) – Most common form with coin-sized bald spots.
+- Alopecia Areata (patchy) – The commonest type with coin sized bald areas.

-- Alopecia Totalis – Complete loss of scalp hair.
+- Alopecia Totalis – A total loss of hair on the scalp.

 Difference Between Alopecia Areata and Other Hair Loss Types